CarVac/MeleeConchRuleset/ruleset.md

 Pairs of Half-Range Analog Inputs (HRAI), each used to influence one Analog Stick Output axis, must use average SOCD with one HRAI mapped to the range from (<=-1 to 0) and one ranging from (0 to >=1).

 Analog Inputs may not be used together with Digital Inputs for any given Analog Stick, even for different axes, but one Analog Stick may be fully analog while the other is fully digital.
+(No mixing of analog and digital to try to get the best of both worlds)

 ### Analog Input Precision and Linearization

-Any Full-Range Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 256 digital readout levels over the Input range.
+Any Full-Range Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 256 digital readout levels over the Input range. (to prevent skipped values)

-Any Half-Range Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 128 digital readout levels over the Input range.
+Any Half-Range Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 128 digital readout levels over the Input range. (to prevent skipped values)

 If and only if the relation between the motion of an Analog Input's Actuator and the value it measures is nonlinear, the value must be linearized before being presented to the console as an Analog Stick Output.
 This linearization must be a static mapping.
-For example, a stick with its position read by a Hall Effect sensor must have linearization performed, while a linear potentiometer must *not* have linearization performed.
+(For example, a stick with its position read by a Hall Effect sensor must have linearization performed, while a linear potentiometer must *not* have (non-)linearization performed.)

 As an exception to the linearization rule, OEM first-party or second-party controllers with linear potentiometers that have developed nonlinearity in potentiometers are not required to have their output linearized (due to the inability to do so).

 ### Analog Input, Analog Stick Outputs

-Remapping Distance Restriction: Aside from duplicating global coordinate shifts equivalent to initializing an OEM controller with an off-center stick, no input coordinate, after linearization, may be mapped to an output coordinate more than 18 Melee coordinate units away in a tangential direction, or more than 2 Melee coordinate units away in a radial direction, after applying normalization to fit within the 80-unit radius circle.
+Remapping Distance Restriction: Aside from duplicating global coordinate shifts equivalent to initializing an OEM controller with an off-center stick, no input coordinate, after linearization, may be mapped to an output coordinate more than 18 Melee coordinate units away in a tangential direction, or more than 2 Melee coordinate units away in a radial direction, after applying normalization to fit within the 80-unit radius circle. (limit how far things can be remapped, particularly strictly towards or away from center to prevent things like the Goomwave uptilt rounding)
 Any such coordinate remapping must be static.
+(This isn't allowed to change based on any circumstances, whether that be stick inputs or button inputs)
-This restriction exists to prevent modifications of the coordinate grid that make the game easier to play, while allowing adjustments to notches so that they may perform their intended function even when they are physically worn down.
+(This restriction exists to prevent modifications of the coordinate grid that make the game easier to play, while allowing adjustments to notches so that they may perform their intended function even when they are physically worn down.)

 Coordinate Snapping/Accessibility Restriction: The region of linearized Input coordinates corresponding to a given Output coordinate must not have its bounding box dimensions differ from the dimensions of the output coordinate by more than 30%, whether stretched or compressed.
-This restriction exists to prevent coordinate remapping that makes it easy to pinpoint specific values or that prevents you from ever outputting certain coordinates.
+(This restriction exists to prevent coordinate remapping that makes it easy to pinpoint specific values or that prevents you from ever outputting certain coordinates.)

 Exception: Output coordinates that are within 3 units of or entirely contained in the Melee Deadzone may have linearized Input coordinates that are more than 30% smaller bounding box and/or 50% smaller in area than the corresponding Output coordinates.
-This exception does not allow a violation of radial remapping distance restrictions.
+(This exception does not allow a violation of radial remapping distance restrictions.)
-This exception is to allow "rescuing" of heavily worn notches that were originally intended to keep the stick out of the the deadzone.
+(This exception is to allow "rescuing" of heavily worn notches that were originally intended to keep the stick out of the the deadzone.)
-This is not intended to allow, for example, a remapping of deadzone values not at the rim to be mapped to Y = +0.2875 to make uptilts easier.
+(This is not intended to allow, for example, a remapping of deadzone values not at the rim to be mapped to Y = +0.2875 to make uptilts easier.)

 Exception: Input coordinates outside the Melee unit circle and within the Melee deadzone may have their smaller coordinate axis mapped to 0 even if that violates distance restrictions or if this results in inaccessible output coordinates.
-This exception is to allow third-party controllers to make 1.0 magnitude cardinals more accessible with analog sticks.
+(This exception is to allow third-party controllers to make 1.0 magnitude cardinals more accessible with analog sticks.)

 Exception: Linearized Input coordinates with |X| <= 5 and |Y| <= 5 may be mapped to the origin.
-This exception allows controllers to make the origin initialization more consistent.
+(This exception allows controllers to make origin initialization on Dolphin more consistent without affecting gameplay at all.)

 Digital Input Filtering:
 The Analog Stick Output may be digitally filtered, or processed, to change its response.
+(For example, to reduce snapback, or make certain techniques easier.
+We do not limit what can be made easier, but we will limit how it's done.)
 All digital filtering of Analog Inputs for a given Analog Stick must completely ignore all other Inputs on the controller.
+(No using buttons or the other stick to change stick behavior)
 If the filter output does not correspond directly to the filter input, the output shall be either stationary, moving towards, or accelerating towards the input to the filter.
+(No "running ahead" of the stick in anticipation of future motion)

-Filters must be composed of weighted sums of the following values:
+Filters must be composed of weighted sums of the following values: (a limit on how filters may be implemented to prevent overly-smart "macros")

 * current and one-iteration previous input position in the same axis as the output being processed
 * current and one-iteration previous input velocity in the same axis as the output being processed